History of Bangladesh: Hussain Shahi dynasty

 The Habshi rule gave way to the Hussain Shahi dynasty which ruled from 1494 to 1538.
-Alauddin Hussain Shah, is considered one of the greatest sultans of Bengal, for his encouragement of a cultural renaissance during his reign.
-He extended the sultanate all the way to the port of Chittagong, which witnessed the arrival of the first Portuguese merchants.
+Alauddin Hussain Shah is considered one of the greatest sultans of Bengal, for his encouragement of a cultural renaissance.
+He extended the sultanate to the port of Chittagong, which witnessed the arrival of the first Portuguese merchants.
 Nasiruddin Nasrat Shah gave refuge to the Afghan lords during the invasion of Babur though he remained neutral.
 Later, Nasrat Shah made a treaty with Babur which saved Bengal from a Mughal invasion.
 The last sultan of the dynasty, who continued to rule from Gaur, had to contend with rising Afghan activity on his north-western border.
 Eventually, the Afghans broke through and sacked the capital in 1538 where they remained for several decades until the arrival of the Mughals.

 Mughal period

 A major Mughal victory in 1576, in which Akbar took Bengal, was followed by four decades of efforts dedicated to vanquishing rebels in the Bhati region.
 The initial victory was accompanied by destruction and severe violence.
 The Mughals were opposed by the Bengalis.
 Akbar appointed a Hindu servant Raja Man Singh as Bengal's governor.
 Singh based his rule at Rajmahal, Bihar, thinking that he could administer the region beyond.

+The province of Bengal was especially prosperous from the time of its takeover by the Mughals in 1590 until the British East India Company seized control in 1757.
+It was the Mughal Empire's wealthiest province.
+Domestically, much of India depended on Bengali products such as rice, silks and cotton textiles.

 The Bara Bhuiyan, or twelve landlords, resisted the Mughal attempts to annex Bengal.
 The landlords were mainly Afghan and Hindu aristocrats.
 Pratapaditya was one of the Hindu landlords among these leaders.
 They were led by the landlord Isa Khan, who was based in Sonargaon.
 Isa Khan is known for his resistance to outside rule, particularly from Delhi and Urdu-speaking soldiers.
 His actions were to serve as an inspiration in 1971.

 The landlords spearheaded an extensive revolt.
 Both the Mughals and rebels committed atrocities such as massacre, rape and looting.
 They defeated the Mughal navy in 1584.
-After this battles continued on land.
+After this, battles continued on land.
 In 1597, they again defeated the Mughal navy, however, Isa Khan died in the following year.
 The struggle against Mughal rule weakened.
 Man Singh, realising the strategic value of controlling Dhaka to administer eastern Bengal, created a military base there.
-He also realised its utility in controlling Aranakese and Portuguese influence.
+He also realised its utility in controlling Arakanese and Portuguese influence.

 This base became more important in the late 1500s when the Ganges started to change its course.
 The change in the river's course allowed the clearing and harvesting of more land.
 The waterways of Dhaka allowed easy movement of soldiers to various parts of Bengal.
 In 1610, Dhaka became a provincial capital.
 By then several of the internationally known muslin looms had shifted to Dhaka from Sonargaon.
 Dhaka flourished both as an administrative and handloom center.